uvm-plaid/CIROH-NextGen-SMS-UVM/UVM-NRT-RoS/action-items-F23.md

 ### Rachael

+1. **(1st task): Set up GitHub branches for each institution.
+The current branch will become main.
+2. Learn Bibtec and store research papers on UVM's git in Bibtec file
-1. Continue investigation of Temp/RH sampling regime- how to program?
+3. Continue investigation of Temp/RH sampling regime- how to program?
+(Code in Wokwi emulator; read article about programming Mayfly temperature readings and clock)
-2. ??

 ### Quimby

 1. Verify comms between Lora gateway and shield(s), including multihop if possible (with Arduino MKR WAN 1310?)
-2. ??
+2. Assists others as needed, read through further LoRa documentation (most tasks deferred until the devices come in).

 ### Spencer and Lars

 1. Continue exploration of audio data format
-3. Continue review of papers on ML for rain detection, and it's relation to our available audio data format.
+2. Continue review of papers on ML for rain detection, and it's relation to our available audio data format.
-4. ??
+3. Look into research done on how to get valuable data from the simple microhphones.